Baltic-Cod/EBC_IBM/README.md

 		- R-script:  script to visualise the results of the experiments in R <br>
 		- Figures:  images and interactive figures produced with the R-script using the given simulation results <br>

-* Documentation: ... to be added
+* Documentation: TRACE_EBC_IBM - extensive description following the TRACE protocol

 * Additional files such as: .mvn/wrapper; mvnw; mvnw.cmd; pom.xml these provide easy execution of experiments and can be ignored